aredridel/i18n-talk/talk.md

-Nuts and bolts of internationalization
+# Nuts and bolts of internationalization

 ----

-This isn't the most fascinating topic.
+## This isn't the most fascinating topic.

 ----

-Unless you care about people and whether they can use what you make.
+## Unless you care about people and whether they can use what you make.

 ----

+# What is i18n?

 Internationlization is the process of making your application able to handle multiple languages.